world-of-open-source/world-of-open-source.github.io/index.md

 # Google Summer of Code 2019- Project Ideas

-Capture and Replay
-Data Skew Profiler
-Recommender System using Machine Learning in RVCE Connect Encrypted Centralized Projector System using RaspberryPi WIFI support in ‘Intelligent Maze Solver’
-Write Code for WiNoC in BookSim2 network simulator Implementation of Odd-Even Routing of NoC on FPGA
-Port Verilog Code to MyHDL
-Aruco Marker Project

-# Google Summer of Code 2019- Project Ideas

 - Capture and Replay
 - Data Skew Profiler
 - Recommender System using Machine Learning in RVCE Connect